SearchWP Blog

 Limit Search to a Specific Post Category

-click Add Rule
+Simply click the Add Rule button.

 Here you can add rules according to which WordPress will filter content in search results.